bauxiteDYS/SM-NT-Spread/README.md

 # nt-spread

-Neotokyo SourceMod plugin that prints the spread value for each shot.
+Neotokyo SourceMod plugin that reduces the spread value for each shot.

 ## Changelog